Mini Project 2: Math Quiz App

 Install Git

-You need to have Git to do the project in your local computer.
+You need to have Git to do the project.
 Download and install the software according to your OS:

 - Windows: Git for Windows